-all content © Rupert Arrowsmith 2016, all rights reserved
+all content © Rupert Arrowsmith 2018, all rights reserved

-Arrowsmith was invited to Bhutan in 2015 to read his poem about the history of Buddhism, 'The Way to Bhutan', at the opening of the annual national literature festival (see writing), and to present a copy of it to the Royal Queen Mother.
-The poem was first published in the global literature magazine Wasafiri.
+Arrowsmith is an occasional poet, and was invited to Bhutan in 2015 to read his poem about Buddhism The Way to Bhutan to open the country’s national literary festival and to present a copy of it to the festival’s patron, the Royal Queen Mother (see Writing).

 He is himself a trustee and member of the International Board of Myanmar’s Irrawaddy Literary Festival Charitable Trust, and is also involved with the festival’s new Myanmar Board in the capacity of International Consultant.

 He is currently completing a new book about Asia, which will be published next year.

 Arrowsmith at Chanmyay Yeiktha Monastery, Myanmar, in 2015